Finite Neural Networks as Mixtures of Gaussian Processes: From Provable Error Bounds to Prior Selection: Preliminaries

 To approximate SNNs to GMMs and vice-versa, and quantify the quality of the approximation, we need a notion of distance between probability distributions.
 While various distance measures are available in the literature, in this work we consider the Wasserstein distance \citep{gibbs2002choosing}.
 To define the Wasserstein distance, for $\rho\geq 1$ we define the $\rho-$Wasserstein space of distributions $\probMeas_\rho(\eucl^d)$ as the set of probability distributions with finite moments of order $\rho$, i.e., any $p \in \probMeas_\rho(\eucl^d)$ is such that $\int_{\eucl^d}\|x\|^\rho dp(x)< \infty$.
 For $p, q \in \probMeas_\rho(\eucl^d)$, the $\rho$-Wasserstein distance $\wasserstein_\rho$ between $p$ and $q$ is defined as

 where $\Gamma(p,q)\subset \probMeas_\rho(\eucl^d\times\eucl^d)$ represents the set of probability distributions with marginal distributions $p$ and $q$.
 It can be shown that $\wasserstein_\rho$ is a metric, which is given by the minimum cost, according to the $\rho-$power of the Euclidean norm, required to transform one probability distribution into another \citep{villani2009optimal}.
-Furthermore, another attractive property of the $\rho$-Wasserstein distance, which distinguishes it from other divergence measures such as the KL divergence \citep{hershey2007approximating}, is that closeness in the $\rho$-Wasserstein distance implies closeness in the first $\rho$ moments.
-This result is formalized in Lemma \ref{lemma:1WasserBounds12Moment} below
+Furthermore, another attractive property of the $\rho$-Wasserstein distance, which distinguishes it from other divergence measures such as the KL divergence \citep{hershey2007approximating}, is that closeness in the $\rho$-Wasserstein distance implies closeness in the first $\rho$ moments.\footnote{See Lemma~\ref{lemma:1WasserBounds12Moment} in Appendix~\ref{append:wasserGeneralProp}.}